scacchig/Synergy-Chess/README.md

 Synegy-Chess chooses the Best Move to be sent to the GUI with 5 different criteria :

-cr1) - absolute majority of equal moves = Best Move (priority criterion)
+cr1) - Check absolute majority between 7 chess engines in the following chronological order ;

+majority 7 equal moves, 6 equal moves, 5 equal moves, 4 equal moves, and the first that is True is the Best Move

+Absolute Majority between 7 chess engines is always the priority criterion ;

+if between 7 CE there is no absolute majority of 7, 6, 5 or 4 equal moves, we move on to the next verification - cr 2)

-cr2) - 3 CE agree and 3 CE agree but with a different move from first group, in this case comparison with CE verdict n ° 8 ;
+cr2) - Check if between 7 CE there is a group of 3 CE with equal moves and compare with the verdict of the CE n ° 8 ;

-if a group of CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr3)
+if a group of 3 CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr3)

-cr3) - 3 CE agree and 3 CE agree but with a different move from first group. in this case the the Best Move is :
+cr3) - if between 7 CE 3 CE agree and 3 CE agree but with a different move from first group. in this case the Best Move is :

 score move CE / 1 - score move CE / 2